Easy Chicken and Sausage Cassoulet

 - Gather and prep all the ingredients

-- Add the wine and tomato paste and cook briefly.
+- Add the wine and tomato paste and stir to combine.
+Bring to a simmer and cook for 1 to 2 minutes.

 - MAKE AHEAD: Can be made 24 hours ahead to the point of adding the breadcrumbs.
 Refrigerate until needed then combine the breadcrumbs with olive oil, sprinkle over the top and bake.
 Add at least an additional 10-12 minutes to the cooking time.